secure-systems-lab/dsse/specification.md

     -   https://theupdateframework.com/Root/v1.0.5
     -   etc...

-*   KEYID is an optional, unauthenticated hint indicating what key was used to sign the message.
-It **MUST NOT** be used for security decisions.
+*   KEYID is an optional, unauthenticated hint indicating what key and algorithm was used to sign the message.
+As with Sign(), details are agreed upon out-of-band by the signer and verifier.
+It **MUST NOT** be used for security decisions; it may only be used to narrow the selection of possible keys to try.

 Functions: